NKTR Investor Alert: Nektar Therapeutics Securities Fraud Lawsuit - Investors With Losses May Seek to Lead the Class Action After Allegedly Misleading Institutional Shareholders: Levi & Korsinsky

-NEW YORK, March 30, 2026 (GLOBE NEWSWIRE) -- Institutional investors holding positions in Nektar Therapeutics (NASDAQ: NKTR) during the period from February 26, 2025 through December 15, 2025 may wish to evaluate lead plaintiff opportunities in a pending securities class action.
+NEW YORK, April 06, 2026 (GLOBE NEWSWIRE) -- Institutional investors holding positions in Nektar Therapeutics (NASDAQ: NKTR) during the period from February 26, 2025 through December 15, 2025 may wish to evaluate lead plaintiff opportunities in a pending securities class action.
 Request an institutional investor loss assessment.
-You may also contact Joseph E. Levi, Esq. at jlevi@levikorsinsky.com or (212) 363-7500.
+You may also contact Joseph E. Levi, Esq. at jlevi@levikorsinsky.com or call (212) 363-7500.

 Shareholders who acquired NKTR securities during the Class Period suffered losses of $4.14 per share, a 7.77% decline, following corrective disclosures on December 16, 2025 revealing that Nektar's pivotal REZOLVE-AA clinical trial included ineligible patients whose participation allegedly compromised the study's statistical significance.